 And after holding around 121-12 again, it was back above 122-00 after the previous Fed influence until the very strong February US Employment report.
-While back in the 122-00 area in the wake of weak economic data, it was back near 121-12 prior to the current rally.
-Weaker global data, and the central bank harmony on that factor, has seen it overrun higher interim 123-00/-08 area resistance tested in early January.
-The more prominent 124-00/-06 historic congestion remains the key area it is now also above.
-Next resistance is the extended 125-08/126-00 area trend resistance (http://bit.ly/2HDlP6Q from the weekly Close two weeks ago.)
+Weaker global data, and the central bank harmony on that factor, has seen it overrun higher interim 123-00/-08 area historic and recent resistance, which it is now retesting as support (http://bit.ly/2VMqo1U weekly chart as of Friday's Close) with a Tolerance to the 122-16 area (including weekly MA-13.).

+On the upside the more prominent 124-00/-06 historic congestion remains the key area it traded above until the current reaction.
+Next resistance is the extended 125-08/126-00 area trend resistance neared three weeks ago.